 What are psoriatic arthritis symptoms and signs?

 In most patients, the psoriasis precedes the arthritis by months to years.
+There can be tiny pitting nail changes of the finger and toenails.
 The type of psoriatic arthritis depends on the distribution of the joints affected.
 Accordingly, there are five types of psoriatic arthritis: symmetrical, asymmetric and few joints, spondylitis, distal interphalangeal joints, and arthritis mutilans.

 The arthritis frequently involves the knees, ankles, and joints in the feet.
 Usually, only a few joints are inflamed at a time.
-The inflamed joints become stiff, painful, swollen, hot, and red.
+The inflamed joints become stiff, painful, swollen, hot, tender, and red.
+There is usually loss of range of motion of the involved joints.
 Sometimes, joint inflammation in the fingers or toes can cause swelling of the entire digit, giving them the appearance of a "sausage."
 Joint stiffness is common and is typically worse early in the morning.
 Less commonly, psoriatic arthritis may involve many joints of the body in a symmetrical fashion, mimicking the pattern seen in rheumatoid arthritis.
 Psoriatic arthritis can also cause inflammation of the spine (spondylitis) and the sacrum, causing pain and stiffness in the low back, buttocks, neck, and upper back.
 Occasionally, psoriatic arthritis involves the small joints at the ends of the fingers.
 A very destructive, though less common, form of arthritis called "mutilans" can cause rapid damage to the joints.
 Fortunately, this form of arthritis is rare in patients with psoriatic arthritis.